WillFlame14/rs-docs/docs/variants/pink.md

   - When lying, the highest available rank should be clued, from [*Highest Lie Principle*](./intro#highest-lie-principle).

 ### Pink Promise (Reclue)
 - If no new cards are clued, *Pink Promise* is on the leftmost card that was touched (as usual).
-This can cause a *Self-Prompt/Finesse/Bluff* if the rank is not yet playable, or indicate *Trash* if the rank has already been played†.
+This can cause a *Self-Prompt/Finesse/Bluff* if the rank is not yet playable, or indicate known trash if the rank has already been played.
 	- In Dark Pink, since no pink cards can be trash, this is simply a *Pink Positional*.
-- If the leftmost touched card has already been promised, the focus shifts one to the right.
+- If the leftmost touched card has already been promised, the focus shifts 1 touched card to the right.
 - If a player is locked, this can cause a *Direct Discard* instead of a *Self-Prompt/Finesse/Bluff*.

 ### Pink 1s Assumption